timeteam/timeteam.github.io/_posts/projects/20016-10-18-building-this-site.md

 but also these are useful:

-Documentation on <a href="https://github.com/jekyll/jekyll-help/issues/129">One multiple categories solution</a>
+<a href="https://github.com/jekyll/jekyll-help/issues/129">One multiple categories solution</a></br>

-Documentation on <a href="https://amakelov.github.io/2015/11/24/multiple-categories-for-jekyll-posts.html">another solution</a>
+<a href="https://amakelov.github.io/2015/11/24/multiple-categories-for-jekyll-posts.html">another solution</a>

-Documentation on <a href="http://jekyllrb.com/docs/frontmatter/#predefined-global-variables">jekyll variables</a>
+<a href="http://jekyllrb.com/docs/frontmatter/#predefined-global-variables">jekyll variables</a>

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll